Aad1tya27/Aad1tya27/README.md

 ## About Me
 - 🎓 I'm a Computer Science undergrad at IIT BHU.
 - 👀 I’m interested in Devops and AI/ML.
-- 🌱 I’m currently learning GoLang, Rust and Python.
+- 🌱 I’m currently learning Rust.
 - 💞️ I’m looking to collaborate on Open Source Projects.
 - 😄 Pronouns: He/Him
 - 📫 How to reach me: [agarwal.aaditya2765@gmail.com](mailto:agarwal.aaditya2765@gmail.com)